 Any rule or action that follows a starting point in a Customer Journey.
 You’ll plot these on your journey map based on the interactions you want your contacts to have with your business.

-A type of journey point that tells our system to perform a specific task, like send an email or add a tag, when a contact reaches it in their journey.
+A type of journey point that tells our system to perform a specific task, like send an email or SMS message or add a tag, when a contact reaches it in their journey.

 How it works

 A Customer Journey is composed of specific starting points, actions, and rules that you set based on your marketing goals.
 To build your journey, you’ll choose and arrange these elements on a Customer Journey map.

-After you design your journey map and activate it, any contact who matches a starting point condition will be added to the workflow.
+After you design and activate your map, any contact who matches a starting point condition will begin their journey.
 When a contact reaches a journey point action or rule, we automatically do the “work” for you.

-For example, let's say you create a Customer Journey that includes the starting point “signs up,” the rule “delay for one week,” and the action “send email.”
-This means that any contact who signs up to your audience will receive an email after a one-week delay.
+For example, let's say you create a map that includes the starting point “signs up,” the rule “delay for 1 week,” and the action “send email.”
+This means that any contact who signs up to your audience after you activate your journey map will receive an email after 1 week.

 About starting points

-A starting point is the event or action that adds a contact to a Customer Journey.
+A starting point is an event or action that adds a contact to a Customer Journey.
 When you create a new Customer Journey map from scratch, the first thing you’ll do is choose a starting point.
 To learn about the different starting points, check out All the Starting Points.

 If you have a Mailchimp Standard plan or higher, your journey map can have up to 3 starting points.
 For example, you could have one starting point that adds contacts who are added to a specific group, and another starting point that adds contacts who buy a certain product.
 If a contact meets either condition, they’ll be added to the journey.